-Domain:

-E67 Birth

-Range:

-E21 Person

-Subproperty of:

-E5 Event.
-P11 had participant (participated in): E39 Actor

-Quantification:

-many to one, necessary (1,1:0,n)

-Scope note:

 This property links an instance of E67 Birth to an instance of E21 Person in the role of birth-giving mother.

 Note that biological fathers are not necessarily participants in the Birth (see P97 from father (was father for)).
-The instance of P21 Person being born is linked to the instance of E67 Birth with the property P98 brought into life (was born) .
+The instance of P21 Person being born is linked to the instance of E67 Birth with the property P98 brought into life (was born).
 This is not intended for use with general natural history material, only people.
 There is no explicit method for modelling conception and gestation except by using extensions.
-This is a sub-property of P11 had participant (participated in) .

-Examples:

-- • the birth of Queen Elizabeth II (E67) by mother Queen Mother (E21)
+• the birth of Queen Elizabeth II (E67) by mother Her Majesty Queen Elizabeth The Queen Mother (E21) (Parker, 2002)

-In First Order Lo ogic:

-$P96(x,y) \Rightarrow E67(x)$

-$P96(x,y) \Rightarrow E21(y)$

-$P96(x,y) \Rightarrow P11(x,y)$
+$P96(x,y) \Rightarrow E67(x)$ $P96(x,y) \Rightarrow E21(y)$ $P96(x,y) \Rightarrow P11(x,y)$

-P97 from fathe er (was father for)
+P97 from father (was father for)